 - 2016 – WISE Ability launches Edison Cafe, its first UK social enterprise, and expands services in the UK with WISE Choices, an innovative specialist mental health service.

 - 2018 – WISE Employment begins operating under Disability Employment Services in Queensland and the Northern Territory.
-WISE Employment launches GradWISE, a program designed to improve the graduate employment outcomes for University students living with a disability.
+WISE Employment launches GradWISE, a program designed to improve the graduate employment outcomes for university students living with a disability.
 WISE Employment launches two-year WISE Ways to Work pilot, combining Employ Your Mind (EYM) with the Optimal Health Program (OHP), providing ongoing support for people who have a mental illness to achieve their vocational goals.